Keyword archive for: biomarkers

 To know better!

 May Evers, who has Parkinson's herself, has been an "activist" in the world of Parkinson's organizations for years.
-Be it as a member of the board of trustees in the Hilde Ulrich Foundation, as co-editor of TeamDopamine - the dopamine book, as co-initiator of the AktivZeit Challenge or as a founding member of the German section of the PD Avengers “No more Parkinson’s”, May knows the disease and everyone who cares about it Efforts to mitigate better than almost any other.
+Be it as a member of the board of trustees of the Hilde Ulrich Foundation, as a co-editor of TeamDopamin- the dopamine book, as a co-initiator of the AktivZeit Challenge or as a founding member of the German section of the PD Avengers "End with Parkinson's", May knows the disease and everyone who cares about it Efforts to mitigate better than almost any other.
 In her column she reports at irregular intervals from the world of Parkinson's foundations, self-help groups and research projects.

-In “Heimann clarifies” we want to push the boundaries of the forums and make his postings accessible to a broader public.
+In “Heimann clears up” we want to break the boundaries of the forums and make his postings accessible to a wider public.